browserengineering/book/book/scheduling-and-threading.md

 requestAnimationFrame(callback);
 ```

-This code will do two things: request an "animation frame" task to be run on the
+This code will do two things: request an animation frame task to be run on the
 event loop,[^animation-frame] and call `callback` at the beginning of that
 rendering task.
 This is super useful to web page authors, as it allows them to
 do any setup work related to rendering just before it occurs.
 The